MA Indiana University of Pennsylvania, 2014

 Technische Universität Dortmund, 2004

 Jesse Phillips joined the CGE staff as the Assistant Director in 2019, and was promoted to Interim Director in 2022.
-In addition to advising students on their global study plans, he supports the director with program development, data management and interpretation, diversity, equity, and inclusion initiatives, curriculum integration, and policy alignment.
-Jesse also coordinates campus visits for representatives from program providers and other visiting faculty and staff, and serves the College on the following committees: International and Global Studies Committee, International Travel Review Advisory Committee, and Global Study Programs Committee.
+In addition to advising students on their global study plans, he overseas strategic and operational planning for global education activities, develops partnerships and policies, collaborates with faculty and staff on curriculum integration, grants and other professional development opportunities.
+Jesse also serves the College on the following committees: International and Global Studies Committee, International Travel Review Advisory Committee, Enrollement Transition Working Group, and Global Study Programs Committee (Chair).

-Jesse has been working in international education since 2012.
+Jesse has been working in international education for over 10 years.
 Before coming to Gettysburg College, he managed immigration, exchange, and semester abroad programs at Robert Morris University.
 Prior to that he worked as an International Student Adviser at Indiana University of Pennsylvania (IUP) while completing his M.A. in Student Affairs in Higher Education.
 He also holds a M.A. in Diplomacy and International Relations from Seton Hall University (SHU) with a focus on international law and European integration.
 While at SHU he worked for the Darfur Victim’s Project, the Friends of the Freie Universität Berlin in the New York City German consulate, the Center for Global Health at SHU, and participated in a faculty-led program to France, Germany, Belgium, Luxembourg, and the Netherlands to study the institutions of the European Union.
 Jesse also holds a BA in Political Science from IUP.